 Click HERE to watch a short documentary about the project.

 Click HERE to watch an interview of me talking about the robot opera project.

-28 October, 2021, I will be giving a presentation, with Tim Hopkins, at the Opera and AI conference in Barcelona hosted by the Opera de Butxaca & Novo Creacio.
-We will be talking about our recent work-in-progress opera, Robo_Op (see below), featuring a Cleo robot manufactured by Engineered Arts.
+28 October, 2021, I gave a presentation, with Tim Hopkins, at the Opera and AI conference in Barcelona hosted by the Opera de Butxaca & Novo Creacio.
+We talked about our recent co-devised work-in-progress opera, Robo_Op (see below), featuring a Cleo robot manufactured by Engineered Arts.

 Cleo, a Mesmer robot created by Engineered Arts, still from Robo_Op, 29 June 2021, video documentation by Catalina Balan.